 Royal London One-Day Cup.
 Somerset v Hampshire.
 5th May 2019.
 Taunton.

 Toss.
 Somerset.
 Elected to bat.

 Bewilderment and dismay would best sum up the feelings of every Somerset supporter I spoke to after the Somerset innings and again after the Hampshire innings.
-It had been as if the two innings had been played on two different pitches.
-The Somerset innings was a disjointed, directionless, stop-start affair which fizzled out with barely a single coherent extended passage of play.
+It had been as if the two innings had been played on different pitches.
+The Somerset innings was a disjointed, directionless, stop-start affair which fizzled out with barely a single coherent passage of play.
 The Hampshire innings knew exactly where it was going and went there virtually untroubled and at speed, doubtless helped by the fact that it did not have far to go.
-A target of 217, in this day and age, is unlikely to trouble any team on any but the most troublesome of pitches.
+A target of 217 in a 50-over match, in this day and age, is unlikely to trouble any team on any but the most troublesome of pitches.
 By the end it was clear that the pitch for this match did not provide a reason for this defeat.Read More »

 Royal London One-Day Cup.
 Middlesex v Somerset.
 1st May 2019.
 Radlett.

 It was like the reverse of being in one of those nightmares in which, however fast you run, the plodding steps of the chasing ogre always closes the gap until you wake up in a cold sweat.
 At Radlett it was Somerset who did the plodding in pursuit of the Middlesex ogre which raced increasingly far into the distance and never really looked like being caught.
 There was no cold sweat.
 Just a sinking feeling, which started when the Middlesex openers snatched control of the game, and which sank deeper and deeper as the day wore on.
 There was never any respite for Somerset.Read More »

 Royal London One-Day Cup.
 Gloucestershire v Somerset.
 28th April 2019.
 Bristol.